tbal999/ascii/README.md

 # ascii
 little irc ascii generator tool

-download it
+- download it

-build it
+- build it

-run it
+- run it!

 have fun :)